SupremeDevice/tvbrosbox/README.md

 A modified version of the Simpsons TV with the following modifications:

-1. External USB port
-2. External HDMI port
-3. A switch to toggle between playing a certain folder or all folders (need restart)
+1. Will not need 3d printing at all
+2. Uses Pi 3B
+3. Uses 7 inch 16:9 screen
+4. 2 switches to toggle between follow 4:3 ratio, stretch horizontally, zoom in
-4. Supports sub folders in playback
+5. Supports sub folders in playback
-5. Encoded video audio is normalized and forced to 640x480 as some scaling can cause the ffmpeg to fail
+6. Seamless playing of videos between files
+7. Loading from multiple USB drives

 Requirements:
 A. Encoding Videos